Malakhov Kurgan: Later events

 During the Russian Revolution of 1905 revolutionary workers, soldiers and sailors met on the hill and it was in a nearby gully that, in June, sailors from the Black Sea Fleet agreed to mutiny.
 During the 1917 Russian Revolution three admirals and three other senior officers were executed on the hill by sailors, following a resolution passed by the crew of the destroyer Gadzhibey that condemned them for their anti-revolutionary activity.
 It afterwards became the site of other revolutionary executions.

 Sevastopol was attacked by Axis forces during the Second World War, with a siege starting in late 1941.
-A battery of two 130mm guns, salvaged from the harbour bed after being blown off the destroyer Sovershennyy, was established on Malakhov Kurgan in late 1941.
+A battery of two 130 mm guns, salvaged from the harbour bed after being blown off the destroyer Sovershennyy, was established on Malakhov Kurgan in late 1941.
 With the situation worsening, the Soviet leadership fled the city on 1 July 1942 and German infantry entered.
 Captain-Lieutenant Aleksei Matyukin, commanding the battery on Malakhov Kurgan, fired on the German forces until he ran out of ammunition, the position was overrun and Matyukhin was captured.
-Soon after its 1944 liberation by the Soviets the Russian film Malokhov Hill was released telling the story of a widow caught up in the fighting in the final days before the city fell to the Germans.
+Soon after its 1944 liberation by the Soviets, the Russian film Malakhov Kurgan was released telling the story of a widow caught up in the fighting in the final days before the city fell to the Germans.

-After the end of the war proposals by the Russian government to move all Crimean War monuments in Sevastopol to the site and convert it into an outdoor museum were successfully opposed by the local authorities and the Black Sea Fleet.
+After the end of the war, proposals by the Russian government to move all Crimean War monuments in Sevastopol to the site and convert it into an outdoor museum were successfully opposed by the local authorities and the Black Sea Fleet.
 The tower now hosts a small museum.
-On the day of the 18 March 2014 formal Russian annexation of Crimea Russian president Vladimir Putin mentioned the Malakhov Kurgan in a speech justifying its seizure.
+On the day of the formal Russian annexation of Crimea on 18 March 2014, Russian president Vladimir Putin mentioned the Malakhov Kurgan in a speech justifying its seizure.